10 Interesting Facts About American Cockroaches

 Widely considered to be a pest, American cockroaches can be hazardous to the health of humans as well as just a general blight.
 Not only do their bad-smelling secretions make food taste bad, the bugs can also carry harmful bacteria, such as salmonella, which they can deposit on food.

-Despite all the negatives, cockroaches are also fascinating, resilient, and unique insects, however, which can now be found all around the warmer parts of the world, thanks to human transport and habitation.
+Despite all the negatives, American cockroaches are also fascinating, resilient, and unique insects, that are nowadays found all over the warmest parts of the world, thanks to human transportation and habitation.
+They are also known as kakerlac, the ship cockroach, and Bombay canary.

 A cockroach likely has no less brainpower than a butterfly, but we're quicker to deny it consciousness because it's a species we dislike.— Jeffrey Kluger